Emily-Keymon/Bike-Sharing-Analysis/README.md

+# Bike Sharing Analysis

+The purpose of this project was to utilize Tableau to analyze the data found in the Citi Bike Trip History Logs.
+Analysis was performed to find unexpected phenomena.
+Visualizations were designed for each discovered phenomena.

 Website:  https://public.tableau.com/profile/red.rulz#!/vizhome/Citi_Bike_Analysis_16037624781880/CitiBikeAnalysisStartTimes

-# Tableau Homework - Citi Bike Analytics

 ## Background